Native Plants

 USDA Native Status: L48 (N)

-Delicate, erect stems, usually several from the same rhizome, are 16-24 in. tall.
-Pale-lavender or white, snapdragon-like flowers occur in pairs along the upper part of the stem.
-A downy stem topped by a loose cluster of showy, tubular, violet-purple to pinkish flowers with darker violet-purple lines inside corolla.
+Delicate, erect stems, usually several from the same rhizome, are 16-32 in. tall.
+Pale-lavender to purple or whitish, snapdragon-like flowers occur in pairs along the upper part of the stem.
 The paired, stem foliage is dark-green.

 This is one of numerous beardtongues, which are most common in the western United States.
 The common name beardtongue refers to the tuft of hairs found on the sterile stamen of many species, including this one.
 Cobaea Beardtongue (P. cobaea), found on prairies and rocky bluffs from Nebraska east to Ohio, southwest through Missouri to Texas, and north to Kansas, reaches a height of 2' (60 cm) and has downy, clasping leaves and white to deep purple flowers to 2" (5 cm) long.